 The survey is closed… See our results page for intermediate insights….

-We have found that in some neighbourhoods planned high-rise developments will mean less green space area per person, while there are also proportionally more people with reason to have more need for green spaces close by – lower income, depression or physical disability.
-We have grouped these neighbourhoods into nine ‘neighbourhoods of special interest’.
+We have found that in some neighbourhoods planned developments will mean less green space area per person, while there are also proportionally more people with reason to have more need for green spaces close by – lower income, depression or physical disability.
+We have grouped these neighbourhoods into nine ‘areas of special interest’ – see the map above.
 They are in part grouped by larger parks that residents are likely to share.
 We would especially like to hear from people who live in these neighbourhoods!
 We are also interested to hear from people who have other connections with the neighbourhoods or use the parks or any other green spaces in or around these areas.

 Map of all planned housing developments in Amsterdam

 This research is being done as part of the PhD research of Bep Schrammeijer at the Institute for Environmental Studies (IVM) at the Vrije Universiteit (VU), Amsterdam.